naver-career/naver-career.github.io/docs/en/positions/ai-ml/generation-research.md

 # Generation Research

-### Generation Research at NAVER AI Lab&#x20;
+### Generation Research at NAVER AI Lab

-We contribute to the global development of AI technology by pushing the boundaries of visual generation and supporting users' creative activities by providing high-quality generations.
-Furthermore, it enables new business models by leveraging the power of AI generation to create virtual characters, objects, and environments.
+We contribute to the global development of AI technology by pushing the boundaries of visual generation and supporting users' creative activities through high-quality generation.
+Furthermore, it enables new business models by leveraging AI-driven generation to create virtual characters, objects, and environments.
 We welcome strong candidates with diverse research experiences and leadership skills, having publications presented at top-tier venues.
-Join us on the journey of innovation and excellence!&#x20;
+Join us on the journey of innovation and excellence!

-Our research interests include:&#x20;
+Our research interests include:

 * Multimodal generation models
 * Neural 3D representation learning and its applications